liamproche/foster-journey-front-end/README.md

 FOSTER PARENT
 #-first name = varChar
 #-last name = varChar
--notes? = ArrayField? <--Not sure about adding this
 #-Photo url
+	-This needs work
 #-time_stamp for creation
 #-linked to placement

 FOSTER SIBLING
 #-first name = varChar
 #-last name = varChar
--Photo url? <--Not sure about adding this
 #-time_stamp for creation
 #-linked to placement

 VERSION 2 GOALS:

-Work on today
--User model should collect first name, last name -Separate models for foster parents, foster siblings tied to placement model (one to many) -Complete user routes

-PRESSING TODO
-#-Add app description
--Error handling
+THURSDAY
+-User model should collect first name, last name -Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX <--There's also a bug with refresh tokens somewhere (might just be a / problem when changing dbs)
+-Get rid of email requirement for both registration & login (This might turn into a security nightmare, but what if foster youth doesn't have email?)
+-User routes

+FRIDAY
--Portfolio-quality styling (NOTE: Complete UX Engineering Module before starting) -User placement filter currently happens in the front-end.
+-User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
+-Same for foster parent and foster sibling models -Error handling <--NOTE: Check all api calls for try/catch blocks -Fix date format for placement start date and end date

+SATURDAY
+-Image upload for foster parent model
 -Delete console.logs
--Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX -Fix date format for placement start date and end date -Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)
+-Begin styling (if possible)

+SUNDAY
+-Portfolio-quality styling (NOTE: Complete UX Engineering Module before starting)

+MONDAY
+-Complete project --> Move on to portfolio updates

+COMPLETED TODO
+#-Add app description
+#-Separate models for foster parents, foster siblings tied to placement model (one to many)

 ADDITIONAL TODO